Gurbilases: Gurbilas texts

+Main works

 Sri Gur Sobha

 This text was completed by the court poet Sainapati in 1711.
 The title of the text translates to "radiance of the guru".
 It was the first text of the Gurbilas genre and it narrates the life of Guru Gobind Singh and the establishment of the Khalsa order.
 Sainapati was a patron poet of the Sikh guru.

 Gurbilas Chhevin Patshahi

 Folio of a manuscript of Gurbilas Chhevin Patshahi bearing the colophon date of 1775 B.S. (ca.1718 C.E.)

 This text was completed in 1718 and is usually attributed to a poet named Sohan.
 (Note: The title is alternatively spelt as 'Gurbilas Patshahi Chevin'.)
 It covers the life of the sixth Sikh guru, Hargobind.
 Its authorship is associated with the Gianian Bunga of Amritsar, associated with Bhai Mani Singh.
 The work inserts Mani Singh into the dialogues presented within the text.
 The work is the only comprehensive account of the guruship of the sixth Sikh guru.
 It is dated as early as 1718, or to 1780, or even as late as 1843.
 Bhai Khan Singh Nabha points out the text mentioning events relating to Maharaja Ranjit Singh and covering of 19th century issues such as Ragmala as evidence for 1843 date.
 Scholarship tends to date the work to either the 19th century or earlier while acknowledging that many edits have been done to the text to explain the mentioning of later events.
 According to Jvala Singh, Gurbilas Patshahi Chhevi was narrated by Mani Singh and written down by Bhagat Singh.
 In early editions of the text, there is a reference to Guru Hargobind consuming cannabis, but this reference was removed in later editions.